Never Miss a Chance to Do the Most Good

 Social Services Deadlines

-• All Christmas assistance information collected electronically using Wufoo or other online tools for 2024 must be in SIMS no later than Date TBD.
+• All Christmas assistance information collected electronically using Wufoo or other online tools for 2025 must be in SIMS no later than Date TBD.
 It is the Territorial preference that the data go directly into SIMS when possible.
-However, if a unit decides to collect the data electronically outside of SIMS the unit is responsible for getting the data manually entered in SIMS.
+However, if a unit decides to collect the data electronically outside of SIMS, the unit is responsible for getting the data manually entered into SIMS.

 • Custom Data Imports into SIMS may be explored.
-If desired the division will be responsible for the costs associated to develop and implement it.
+If desired, the division will be responsible for the costs associated with developing and implementing it.

 • Use of Wufoo, TSAMM, or another online tool for collecting information is permitted, but only information publicly available (names, addresses, birthdates, etc.) is collected.
 Income data and other specifics, if required, must be collected manually rather than on the web tool.